software-assignments-spring2021/project-setup-amarillo-paradigm-runnerrand/CONTRIBUTING.md

 ### How To Run Our Web App:
 * Go to our back-end directory, run via command lines 'npm install' -> 'npm start'.
 * Then direct to the front-end directory, run 'npm install' -> 'npm start'.
-* In order to have information stored, Robo 3T needs to be open. __To be continued
+* In order to have information stored, Robo 3T needs to be open and connected to the database, which is pinned in our slack channel.

 ### Project Values:
 RunNErrand’s value is to support college students to alleviate financial burden; and to create a community for students outside classrooms.